IntelLabs/control-flag/README.md

 Potential anomaly
 Did you mean ...
 ```
-Text after "Did you mean" are possible corrections that one can do to correct
-the anomalous expression.
+The text after "Did you mean" shows possible corrections to the anomalous expression.